Paulino-Cristovao/docker_mnist_fastapi/README.md

 # Docker MNIST FastAPI

-This project is a demo using a Convolutional Neural Network (CNN) trained on the MNIST dataset, served via a FastAPI application with Docker support.
-The project includes:
+This project demonstrates a Convolutional Neural Network (CNN) trained on the MNIST dataset, served via a FastAPI application.
+The project is fully Dockerized, so you can build, train, and deploy the API with minimal setup.

+## Project Overview

-- **Training script**: Train a CNN on MNIST and save checkpoints.
+- **Training Script**: Trains a CNN on the MNIST dataset and saves model checkpoints.
-- **Inference module**: Load the model and perform predictions on uploaded images.
+- **Inference Module**: Loads the trained model and processes image uploads to predict handwritten digits.
-- **FastAPI app**: A web interface for users to upload images and see predictions.
+- **FastAPI App**: Provides a web interface to upload an image and view the prediction.
+- **Docker Support**: Includes a Dockerfile and docker-compose configuration to simplify deployment.

 ## Project Structure

 ```
 docker_mnist_fastapi/
 ├── app/
-│   ├── __init__.py                # Marks the app directory as a p
+│   ├── __init__.py                # Marks the app as a Python package
 │   ├── fastapi_app.py             # FastAPI application file
-│   ├── inference.py               # Module for model inference
+│   ├── inference.py               # Model inference module
-│   └── training.py                # Training script for the CNN model
+│   ├── training.py                # Training script for the CNN model
+│   ├── model_epoch_5.pth          # Sample checkpoint model
+│   ├── model_epoch_10.pth         # Sample checkpoint model
+│   └── model_final.pth            # Final trained model
-├── data/                          # Directory for dataset storage (if applicable)
+├── data/                          # MNIST dataset files
+│   └── MNIST/
+│       └── raw/                   # Original MNIST raw files
+├── templates/
+│   └── index.html                 # HTML template for the FastAPI UI
-├── .ignore                      # Ignore file for caches, models, and build artifacts
+├── .ignore                        # Files and directories to ignore
+├── docker-compose.yml             # Docker Compose configuration
+├── Dockerfile                     # Dockerfile for building the container
+├── requirements.txt               # Python dependencies
 └── README.md                      # Project documentation (this file)
 ```